Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: The solution

 For $\chih \not=0$, there are two infinite singularities at $\chi = 0$ and $\chi = \pi$, which can be identified through the analysis of the Ricci scalar:\footnote{Contrary to the Schwarzschild metric for which $R_{\mu\nu} = 0$, in our solution, where the vacuum condition rather reads $R_{\mu\nu} = \bar R_{\mu\nu} \not= 0$ for $\mS^3$, it is possible to study true singularities directly via the Ricci scalar instead of the Kretschmann scalar.}

-As will be made clear from the Penrose--Carter diagrams of that solution (Figure~\ref{fig:Penrose}), the singularity at $\chi = 0$ is a black hole singularity (BH), i.e. attractive and shielded by a horizon at $\chi = \chih$ which is a coordinate singularity of~\eqref{eq:the_solution}, and the one at $\chi = \pi$ is a naked white hole (NWH), i.e. repulsive and not shielded by a horizon.
-For this reason we will sometime name our solution, the {``BH-NWH metric''}.\saut
+As will be made clear from the Penrose--Carter diagrams of that solution (Figure~\ref{fig_Penrose}), the singularity at $\chi = 0$ is a black hole singularity (BH), i.e. attractive and shielded by a horizon at $\chi = \chih$ which is a coordinate singularity of~\eqref{eq:the_solution}, and the one at $\chi = \pi$ is a {repulsive naked singularity} (RNS), i.e. repulsive and not shielded by a horizon.
+For this reason we will sometime name our solution, the {``BH-RNS metric''}.\saut

 The Ricci scalar~\eqref{eq:RS} shows that there is no $C^2$-extension of the metric at the coordinates $\chi = 0$ and $\chi = \pi$.
 This is because the Ricci scalar involves second derivatives of the metric \citep[][]{2015_Sbierski}.
 Furthermore, since the metric is solution of $R_{\mu\nu} = \bar R_{\mu\nu}$, we also have